The "Oh, wow!" hits of

 The music you forgot that you remember!

-Turn off the waffle iron, get the cat out of the way, and click on one of the radio widgets below.
-Then "dance like no one is watching"!***
+Turn off the waffle iron, get the cat out of the way, and start the music.

 - Thus, occasionally 40’s material creeps onto our playlist because stations were still playing some of that.

 - Similarly, there were songs that never made the charts that nevertheless got airtime—because middle-of-the-road stations were not as tied to the charts as the rock and rollers.
 We’re going with our memory on those.